skypjack/entt/docs/md/entity.md

 Since they aren't explicitly instantiated, empty components aren't returned in any case.

+There is also a third method for iterating over entities and components for multi component views.
+It's a chunk based iteration and is made available by means of the `chunked` member function.<br/>
+Since this is a particular iteration method with fairly specific purposes, I recommend referring to the official documentation for more details and I won't further investigate the topic here.

 As a side note, in the case of single component views, `get` accepts but doesn't strictly require a template parameter, since the type is implicitly defined: